19 Best Team Building Activities in San Diego for 2023

 One of San Diego’s most vibrant neighborhoods, Little Italy makes for a great choice for any team that enjoys wining and dining their way through the San Diego food scene.
 This trendy area is home to many popular bars, breweries and boutiques, as well as (you guessed it) plenty of delicious Italian restaurants, many of which also boast some of the best seafood in San Diego.
 Little Italy’s Waterfront Park also offers fantastic views of the bay.
-For a fun group activity in San Diego, make a stop in Little Italy might just be the perfect way to end a busy day of team building.
+For a fun group activity in San Diego, make a stop in Little Italy for the perfect way to end a busy day of team building.

 7. Day Trip to Tijuana